UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 == Description ==
 **Important: This plugin requires PHP 5.2 or higher and LearnDash 2.2 or higher.**

-The Uncanny Owl Toolkit adds a variety of functions to LearnDash sites that help improve the learner experience and LearnDash development workflow.
-After building dozens of LearnDash platforms, we combined the functions that are common across LearnDash sites into this single plugin.
+The Uncanny LearnDash Toolkit adds a dozen exciting new features to LearnDash sites that improve the learner experience and make development easier.

 https://www.youtube.com/watch?v=FKsN0oTx-rM

-The current version of the Uncanny LearnDash Toolkit includes the following functions:
+The Uncanny LearnDash Toolkit adds the following features to your LearnDash site:

 * **Front End Login**: Replace wp-login with a simple shortcode that you can drop onto any page to allow better branding of the login experience.
 User verification is also available to manage registrations.
 * **Hide Admin Bar**: Hide the WordPress admin bar for any roles that you want.